NDP 2020 to have morning and evening shows; shows to be scaled down in line with COVID-19 precautions

 About 200 participants will be involved in the parade, a 90 per cent reduction from the regular parade size.

-The evening show will have a stronger emphasis on films, telling stories of Singaporeans including one about a veteran nurse, Nora, who served during the SARS outbreak and continued to do so even while she was pregnant.
+The evening show will have a stronger emphasis on films, telling stories of Singaporeans including one about a veteran nurse, Nora, who served during the SARS outbreak and continued to work during COVID-19 even while she was pregnant.

 Fireworks will also be available at more than 10 locations, to “allow as many Singaporeans to see it as possible”.